rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 3. Run `hello` again, with the `--help` option to see the other things it can do.

-4. Using `sudo`, run `hello` again as a superuser.
+4. Now using `sudo`, run `hello` again as a superuser.
 Type:

     ```
     $ sudo hello
     ```

+    OUTPUT:
+    ```
+    sudo: hello: command not found
+    ```

+    !!!
+Question

+        Investigate what causes the error when you try running `hello` with sudo.
+Fix the issue and make           sure the `hello` program can be used with sudo.

     !!! tip

         It is good practice to test a program as a regular user to ensure that regular users can indeed use the program.
 It is possible that the permissions on the binary are set incorrectly such that only the super-user can use the programs.
 This of course assumes that you indeed want regular users to be able to use the program.

-5. That is it.
-This lab is complete!
+5. That's it.
+This exercise is complete!

 ## Exercise 7